 Candidates are required to attend and graduate from our Training Program.
-The Training Program runs three times a year (typically beginning in May, September, and January) for six weeks.
-Training usually consists of one full Saturday (8:30 a.m. to 4:00 p.m.) followed by six weeks of Tuesday and Thursday nights from 6:30 to 9:30 p.m.
-Please view our Summer 2017 Schedule.pdf for more information.
+The online Training Program runs three times a year (typically beginning in May, September, and January) for eight weeks.
+Online training usually consists of one half-day Saturday (12:00 p.m.-4:00 p.m.) followed by eight weeks of live, online training on Tuesday and Thursday evenings from 6:30 p.m.-9:30 p.m.
+Additionally, there are required asynchronous/recorded lectures to be viewed individually.

 Purpose: The training program is designed to provide each person with adequate skills to perform effectively on the phone.
 Sessions are arranged in logical progression, in a manner consistent with the goals of the course.
 Two four-hour observation shifts are also required.
-Here, trainees have the opportunity to experience the realities of telephone counseling.
-It is a time for learning about community resources, of actual phone-room activities, and for observation and listening.
+Here, trainees can experience the realities of telephone counseling.
+It is a time for learning about community resources, of actual phone room activities, and for observation and listening.
 Additionally, three supervised shifts follow graduation, which allow trainees to perform the duties of the Phone Counselor with the support and coaching of experienced Volunteers.

 Evaluation: The class is a time to determine whether the trainee’s needs and skills are compatible with the Center's needs and skill requirements.
 Trainees are evaluated on the acquisition of the skills being taught.
-Trainees are also evaluated on their ability to adopt the proper mind set and display the emotional readiness for this work.
+Trainees are evaluated on their ability to receive feedback, consult effectively, and utilize direction competently.

-We run a twenty-four hour, seven days a week, suicide emergency hotline.
-Therefore the training process will mirror our realities:
+We run a twenty-four hour, seven days a week, suicide and crisis hotline.
+Therefore, the training process will mirror our realities: